smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/index.md

 mvn install
 ```

-This method also build the *taxonomyServices.war* or the web application *RIF40.war* file.
+This method also builds the *taxonomy.war* or the web application *RIF40.war* file.

 Or, using subdirectries for *rifServices* only: